crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

     Restore upload functionality

-    Consider how to let user choose auto formatted input and output templates display.layout = auto (default)
-        display.layout = none

-    Restore parallel runs
     Handle http errors using add_exception_view

     Need to be able to see errors
     Document steps for creating a new automation

-    Make it possible to navigate back from report
-    Do not show navigation in print

-    Consider separate option for printer friendly map Check that map displays in print
-    Check that screengrid displays in print

     Pull from repository if option is enabled